FindMySchool LogoFindMySchool

 Curriculum design is explicit and strongly framed around breadth plus selection.
 At Key Stage 3, students study a broad suite of subjects, including languages, computing, and creative options.
 At Key Stage 4, the school’s intent is unambiguous: every student is guided through choices that keep them in the English Baccalaureate pathway, with options layered around that core.

 This structure suits students who thrive on academic routine and a clearly sequenced curriculum.
 It also has implications.
 The full EBacc expectation can feel purposeful and academically stretching, but it narrows flexibility for students who would prefer a more heavily vocational or technical KS4 programme.
-In practice, Holcombe still offers a wide range of options alongside the core, including subjects such as psychology, sociology, media studies, and food technology, so it is not an overly traditional menu.
+In practice, Holcombe still includes options alongside the core, including subjects such as psychology, sociology, media studies, and food technology, so it is not an overly traditional menu.

 At sixth form, the school’s own prospectus language focuses on maturity, leadership, and wider contribution to school life.
 That emphasis is consistent with students taking on mentoring, running clubs, and supporting events, which is a strong fit for students who want a structured route to independence before university or employment.